nikhillingadhal1999/AIPyMemTimeProfiler/README.md

 * **Project-Aware Analysis**

-    Only your application code is profiled — system libraries and external modules are automatically ignored using project path detection.
+    Only your application code is profiled. system libraries and external modules are automatically ignored using project path detection.

 * **Structured JSON Reports**